wbchristerson/coffee-shop-full-stack/frontend/README.md

 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
-It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.
+Please make sure the back-end server is running first (I use `http://localhost:5000` locally for the server; it is not currently hosted anywhere remotely).

 ### Installing Dependencies

 #### Installing Node and NPM

 This project depends on Nodejs and Node Package Manager (NPM).
-Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
+Please download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 #### Installing Ionic Cli